 Finally you have made it to the fun stuff.
 Back in the old days building websites was confusing and difficult and left totally up to the very, very educated.
 Today website building may not be so simple that a cave man can do it but, it has been made a lot easier.
 First you need to search through the different website templates and chose the theme you want.
+You can find great custom website templates on sites like templatemela.
 Then you add widgets and plugins to make it more presentable.
 Don’t forget about tracking and analytics because that is what will tell you what you need to change to make your website better.
 There are website building programs and content management systems that you can purchase that make building your our website as much fun as it looks like it should be.

 September 10th, 2011 by The Digital Front | Permalink